 The founders of the Company contributed membership units of ZoomInfo OpCo into an upper tier entity, HSKB Funds, LLC, which is controlled by the current CEO of the Company ("HSKB Manager").
 In connection with the Reorganization Transactions, HSKB was reorganized into HSKB I and HSKB II (together, "HSKB"), with HSKB I owning OpCo Units and HSKB II owning HoldCo Units.
-During the year ended December 31, 2021, HSKB II exchanged their HoldCo Units and paired shares of Class B common stock of the Company for share of Class A common stock of the Company pursuant to the terms of the limited liability company agreement of HoldCo.
+During the year ended December 31, 2021, HSKB II exchanged their HoldCo Units and paired shares of Class B common stock of the Company for share of Class A common stock of the Company agreement of HoldCo.
 Subsequently, HSKB I exchanged their OpCo Units and paired shares of Class B common stock of the Company for share of Class A common stock of the Company.